tanin47/whowish_word/README.md

 It is fast because words are kept in memory.
 They are not kept in database while your Rails is running.

-How to extend whowish_word to suit your need
+How to extend WhowishWord to suit your need
 -------------------------------------------------

 WhowishWord is nicely structure.
 You can extend it by writing a new handler and creator (on client-side) and a new generator (on server-side).